After Hours Emergency

 The cost of claims will be paid for from an account funded by the establishment of a surcharge on the monthly sewer bill for all commercial and residential properties.
-The initial charge will be $1.00 per month per commercial account and $0.50 per month for residential accounts.
+The sewer backup protection is $0.30 per month for residential and commercial accounts.
 The charge shall be reviewed annually and adjusted as necessary by the Board of City Commissioners.

 Acceptance or payment of a claim by the City is not an admission of liability or negligence on behalf of the City.
 Payment of a claim is not determined under principles of negligence or legal responsibility but rather is a payout from a fund that is collected by the City to relieve the financial burden that may be caused by sewer backups.

 Did you know flushing wipes down the toilet can cause problems in your home and in the City’s sewer system?
 “Disposable” wipes may be labeled flushable, but they can clog the sewer system, contributing to costly cleanups and may result in basement sewer backups.

 Don't Flush Trouble Public Service Announcement 30 sec.

 Don't Flush Trouble Public Service Announcement 60 sec.

 Holiday entertaining can lead to plugged sewer lines.